NanxiiChen/wind-simulation-GPU/README.md

 ### Claude Code Skill

-`SKILL.md` (at the repository root) is a [Claude Code skill](https://docs.anthropic.com/en/docs/claude-code/skills) that gives the agent full context on architecture, design patterns, commands, and common pitfalls — so new users and developers can use and modify the library through the agent without reading the entire codebase.
+We also provide a `SKILL.md` file for use with [Claude Code](https://docs.anthropic.com/en/docs/claude-code), which gives the agent full context on the library's architecture, design patterns, commands, and common pitfalls.
+This allows new users and developers to interact with and modify the library through the agent without needing to read the entire codebase.

 To install it in your project: